Daily High to Daily Low: Is It Safe to Buy The Toronto-Dominion Bank (TD)?

-The Toronto-Dominion Bank (NYSE:TD) went down by -0.41% from its latest closing price compared to the recent 1-year high of $77.20.
-The company’s stock price has collected 3.86% of gains in the last five trading sessions.
-Press Release reported on 12/28/21 that MEDIA ADVISORY – TD Bank Group Executive to Present at the RBC Capital Markets Bank CEO Conference
+The Toronto-Dominion Bank (NYSE:TD) went up by 0.57% from its latest closing price compared to the recent 1-year high of $79.55.
+The company’s stock price has collected 2.77% of gains in the last five trading sessions.
+Press Release reported on 01/04/22 that The Pandemic has Permanently Altered the Consumer-Restaurant Relationship, TD Bank Survey Finds

 Is It Worth Investing in The Toronto-Dominion Bank (NYSE :TD) Right Now?